roeegh/Puck/README.md

 -   `/System/Library/PrivateFrameworks/SpringBoardHome.framework/SpringBoardHome.loctable`

-_Notice: This customization is only for iOS 16 and only available for Cowabunga.
-I do not know how to recreate this with FileSwitcherPro.
-If you know how to and would like to share, please reach out to me on Twitter._
+_Notice: This customization is only for iOS 16._

 <details><summary>Screenshots</summary>